JamesClonk/notes/outdoors_guide.md

 #### Office backpack

 Business backpack specifically targeting a single 15″ laptop, otherwise as small and lean as possible.
+(Try to not use a full-sized, large backpack for this if possible, it will only annoying.. know yourself dude! 😬)

 Location: In between travel and shopping backpack, used approx. bi-weekly.